+4.3.
 Complete application examples

 This section describes two complete examples of real programs using the API.

-The application source code is contained within the SDK.
+4.3.1.
 Simultaneously migrating VMs using XenMotion

-This python example (contained in /SDK/client-examples/python/permute.py) demonstrates how to use XenMotion to move VMs simultaneously between hosts in a Resource Pool.
+This python example (contained in XenServer-SDK/XenServerPython/samples/permute.py) demonstrates how to use XenMotion to move VMs simultaneously between hosts in a Resource Pool.
 The example makes use of asynchronous API calls and shows how to wait for a set of tasks to complete.